Flyview16/Hostel-Management-System/ReadMe.md

 5. Submit a pull request.

 ### Issues
-This project uses `filesystem{background-color: grey}` which is available in C++17 versions and above so be sure to include the compiler flags which uses this version of C++.Feel free to open issues if you encounter any challenges.
+This project uses `filesystem` which is available in C++17 versions and above so be sure to include the compiler flags which uses this version of C++.
+Feel free to open issues if you encounter any challenges.

 <p align = "center">
 <img width="48" height="48" src="https://img.icons8.com/fluency/144/c-plus-plus-logo.png" alt="c-plus-plus-logo"/>